oneapi-src/oneTBB/rfcs/README.md

 A template for RFCs is available as [template.md](template.md).
 Place the modified template in the subdirectory of the `rfcs/proposed` with a name of the form `<feature>_<extension_description>`.
-For example, a proposal for a new "my_op" flow graph node might be put into a directory `rfcs/proposed/flow_graph_my_op_node`.
-The [template.md](template.md) should be used to create the `README.md` file in that directory.
+For example, a proposal for a new ``my_op`` flow graph node should be put into the `rfcs/proposed/flow_graph_my_op_node` directory.
+Use [template.md](template.md) to create the `README.md` file in that directory.
 The folder can contain other files referenced by the `README.md` file, such as figures.

-When two maintainers approve the PR it will be merged to the `rfcs/proposed` directory.
-As the RFC moves to different states, the RFC document should be updated with additional information.
+Once two maintainers approve the PR, it is merged into the `rfcs/proposed` directory.
+Update the RFC document with additional information as the RFC moves to different states.

-A proposal that is subsequently implemented and released in oneTBB as a preview feature will be moved to the `rfcs/experimental` folder.
+A proposal that is subsequently implemented and released in oneTBB as a preview feature is moved into the `rfcs/experimental` folder.
 The RFC for a preview feature in `rfcs/experimental` should include a description of what is required to move from experimental to fully supported -- for example, feedback from users, demonstrated performance improvements, etc.